ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 Like ROA, this is a simple calculation.

-Here is an example similar to the one above, where your annual profit is $248 and your capital is $2,457.
+Here's an example similar to the one above, where your profit for the year is $248 and your equity is $2,457.

 $ 248 / $ 2,457 = 10,1%

-Again, you may wonder if this is a good thing?
-Unlike ROA, you want the ROE to be as high as possible, but there are limits.
+Again, you may be wondering, is this a good thing?
+Unlike ROA, you want ROE to be as high as possible, but there are limits.

 How do companies use ROA and ROE?

-Most companies look at ROA and ROE in conjunction with various other measures of profitability such as gross margin or net income.
-Together, these numbers give you a general idea of the company's health, especially when compared to its competitors.
+Most companies look at ROA and ROE in conjunction with various other profitability measures such as gross profit or net profit.
+Together, these numbers give you an overall idea of the company's health, especially compared to its competitors.

-The numbers on their own aren't that useful, but you can compare them to other results in the industry or to your own results over time.
-This trend analysis will tell you which direction your company's financial health is headed.
+The numbers themselves aren't that useful, but you can compare them to other industry results or to your own results over time.
+This trend analysis will tell you which direction your company's financial health is heading.

-Often investors care more about these ratios than managers within companies.
-They look at them to determine if they should invest in a company.
-This is a good indicator of whether a company can generate profits that are worth investing in.
-Likewise, banks will look at these numbers to decide whether to lend to businesses.
+Often investors care about these ratios more than managers within companies.
+They look at them to determine whether they should invest in the company.
+This is a good indicator of whether the company can generate profits that are worth investing in.
+Likewise, banks will look at these figures to decide whether to lend to the business.

-For example, a construction company can compare its ROA with its competitors and see that the competitor has the best ROA even though the profit margin is high.
-Often for these companies, this becomes a decisive impetus.
+For example, a construction company might compare its ROA to its competitors and see that its rival has a better ROA, even though its profits are high.
+This is often the decisive push for these companies.

 Once you have figured out how to make more profit, you figure out how to do it with fewer assets.

-ROE, on the other hand, is more relevant to the board of directors than to the manager, who has little influence on how much stock and debt a company has.
+ROE, on the other hand, is more relevant to the board of directors than to the manager, which has little influence on how much stock and debt the company has.

 What mistakes do people make when using ROA and ROE?

 The first caveat is to remember that none of these numbers are completely objective.
-The sales are subject to revenue recognition rules.
-Costs are often a matter of estimation, to say the least.
-Assumptions are built into both the numerator and denominator of formulas.
+Sales are subject to revenue recognition rules.
+Costs are often a matter of estimation, if not guesswork.
+Assumptions are built into both the numerator and denominator of the formulas.

-As such, income reported on the income statement is a piece of financial art, and any ratio based on these numbers will reflect all of these estimates and assumptions.
+Thus, earnings reported on the income statement are a matter of financial art, and any ratio based on these figures will reflect all of these estimates and assumptions.
 The ratio is still useful, just remember that estimates and assumptions will always change.

-Another problem is that you are using a number generated over a certain period of time (last year's earnings) and comparing it to a number at a certain point in time (assets or capital).
-It's usually wise to take average assets or stocks so that "you're not comparing apples and oranges."
+Another problem is that you are using a number obtained over a certain period of time (last year's profit) and comparing it with a number at a certain point in time (assets or capital).
+It's usually wise to take an average of assets or stocks so that "you're not comparing apples and oranges."

 With ROE, you also have to remember that equity is book value.
 The true cost of capital is the market capitalization of the company's shares.
-When you interpret this figure, remember that you are looking at book value and market value may be different.
+When you interpret this figure, keep in mind that you are looking at book value, and market value may be different.

-The risk is that since book value is usually below market value, you may think you are getting a 10% ROE while investors think your return is much less.
+The risk is that since book value is typically lower than market value, you may think you're getting a 10% ROE when investors think your return is much less.

 You probably won't make an investment decision based on just one of these numbers, or even both of them.
-They are part of a large group of indicators that help you understand the overall health of the business and how you can influence it.
+They are part of a larger group of indicators that help you understand the overall health of your business and how you can influence it.

 We recommend reading